 Determine Whether an Ordered Pair is a Solution to a System of Equations

-Consider the following system of equations.
+Consider this system of equations:

 - Point is not a solution to the system because it does not lie on either of the lines.